jithu-ann/Project-4/README.md

     Speechiness %

-•Track YoY changes in statistics for developing further modeling & identifying YoY trendsJ
+• Track YoY changes in statistics for developing further modeling & identifying YoY trendsJ

-•Knowing the length of the song will add the to model’s robustness
+• Knowing the length of the song will add the to model’s robustness

-Project contributers :
+**Project contributers :**

 • Bianca Santalla